snac-cooperative/technical-docs/Requirements/Database Schema.md

 ### Introduction

+SNAC data is saved and managed in an SQL Relational Database Management System called PostgreSQL or simply Postgres.

-This document gives background and some commentary about the schema.
+This document gives background and some commentary about the schema which in the RDBMS sense are the SQL commands to create the tables of the database.
 The details of schema are best seen by reading the schema SQL files which contain extensive comments.

+There is a brief discussion of RDBMS technology: [Relational Databases](../Discussion/Relational Databases.md)

 A related document is the Data Overview: [Data Overview](Data Overview.md)